huggingface/datasets/README.md

 }
 ```

-You can also cite the library using the Zenodo DOI (one DOI per version of the library), see the full list [here](https://zenodo.org/search?q=conceptrecid:%224817768%22&sort=-version&all_versions=True).
+If you need to cite a specific version of our 🤗 Datasets library for reproducibility, you can use the corresponding version Zenodo DOI from this [list](https://zenodo.org/search?q=conceptrecid:%224817768%22&sort=-version&all_versions=True).